University of Reading cookie policy

 Better understand what is expected in the most common written assignment genre at university, the essay.

-This six-week course demonstrates what "having a clear voice" and "being critical" mean within this written genre.
+This course demonstrates what "having a clear voice" and "being critical" mean within this written genre.
 You are also provided with vital tools for developing an effective argument and coherent overall structure.

 "I attended the Essay programme about critical thinking and structure and I keep receiving compliments from my lecturers about my clear and well-formatted structure."